What is your ministry?

 What do you hope to gain from participating?

 Before I joined YRM last year, I had no idea what to expect.
 This year, I hope for growth in my relationship with Christ, fellowship with like-minded believers, discipline in ministry, and vision and direction for women's ministry in our church.
 I am excited to learn and be intentional about learning, specifically in teaching, leadership, and women's ministry issues.
 I expect to learn from the experience and expertise of those who have gone before me and those in ministry alongside me.
 I am thankful for the forum this past year, YRM, and my one-on-one meetings with my mentor.

 What is your leadership role or what were your past leadership roles?

 As a pastor's wife in a church plant, my leadership roles have taken many forms over the years.
-From leading children's ministries, women's ministries, or planning church events and outreaches, I have held various leadership hats over the years.
-Now that our church has grown, and we have been able to raise up a team of leaders around us, I am able to spend more time pouring into individual leaders as well as other women in the church.
-I continue to lead the women's ministry, as well as having a leading role in planning many of the church events.
+I have held various leadership hats over the years, from leading children's ministries to women's ministries or planning church events and outreaches.
+Now that our church has grown and we have raised a team of leaders around us, I can spend more time pouring into individual leaders and other women in the church.
+I continue to lead the women's ministry and have a leading role in planning many of the church events.

 Why should someone invest in your ministry?